Artifacts (Nicole Mitchell album)

 Artifacts is an album by a collective trio consisting of Nicole Mitchell on flute and electronics, Tomeka Reid on cello and Mike Reed on drums, which was recorded in 2015 and released on 482 Music.
-The trio, which Tomeka Reid conceived for a concert in Seattle early in 2015, was formed to celebrate the legacy of the Association for the Advancement of Creative Musicians during its 50th anniversary, interpreting compositions by some of its members.
+The trio, conceived by Tomeka Reid for a concert in Seattle early in 2015, was formed to celebrate the legacy of the Association for the Advancement of Creative Musicians during its 50th anniversary, interpreting compositions by some of its members.

 Cover art by Lewis Achenbach, created live during the 50th anniversary of the AACM at Mandel Hall in Chicago.

 Music

 "Composition 23B" was composed by Anthony Braxton, originally from the album Quartet: Live at Moers Festival.
 "Jo Jar" is a composition by Roscoe Mitchell dedicated to Joseph Jarman, which was recorded by his Quartet in 1966 and released in 2011 in the album Before There Was Sound.
 Bernice, a piece written by Fred Anderson, is coupled with "Days Fly By with Ruby", a Jeff Parker's composition based on a Fred Anderson saxophone riff.
 "The Clowns" is a Leroy Jenkins's piece originally from the album Space Minds, New Worlds, Survival of America.
 "Have Mercy on Us" is by Amina Claudine Myers, originally from the album Song for Mother E. "B.K." and "I'll Be Right Here Waiting" are two compositions by Steve McCall, originally from the albums Air Mail and Air Time.
 "Munkt Munk" is a Muhal Richard Abrams composition from his album Colors in Thirty-Third.
 "Light on the Path" was written by Edward Wilkerson, originally from the album Sideshow by the band 8 Bold Souls.